 1. Submit Your post!

 The process is simple.
-You submit a piece of original material that fits with the guidelines specified below.
+You submit a piece of original, previously unpublished material that fits with the guidelines specified below.

-2. I’ll review your piece and if it meets my standards, I’ll edit it for accuracy.
+2. I’ll review your piece and if it meets blog standards, I’ll edit it lightly.

-One of the main aims of The Book Addict’s Guide to MBTI is to provide my readership with an accurate and unbiased perception of the Myers-Briggs Theory, so please do your best to be unbiased.
+One of the main aims of The Book Addict’s Guide to MBTI is to provide my readers with an accurate and unbiased perception of the Myers-Briggs Theory, so please do your best to be unbiased.
 However, don’t stress too much.
 We are all human, and that shouldn’t be embarrassing.
-I’m more interested in your ideas than your accuracy, so I’ll correct you if you wander.
+I’m more interested in your ideas than your accuracy, and the comments section always leaves plenty of room for discussion.

-That said, most of the wandering that I correct will mostly fall under the “personality theory” and psychology umbrellas.
-I don’t have the bandwidth to what every show or read every book, so I have to trust you to do your best in avoiding mischaracterisations.
+In some cases, I may make corrections to posts that are almost there.
+These changes will mostly fall under the “personality theory” and psychology umbrellas.
+I don’t have the bandwidth to watch every show or read every book, so I have to trust you to do your best to avoid mischaracterisation.
 If not, your future readers on this site will likely point them out.

 3. Publication

-As a courtesy to my guest writers, I will interrupt the post schedule allow your submissions to be published sooner.
-Accepted posts will be edited and published within 1-3 weeks from submission.
+As a courtesy to my guest writers, I will interrupt scheduled posts of my own to allow your submissions to be published sooner.

 However, requests and submissions come through much faster than I can review and post them.
-For that reason, it may be quite some time before you see your work posted.
-As I begin to catch up on the existing backlog of submissions, I will eventually announce a new schedule of publication.
+Consequently, it may be quite some time before you see your work published.
+For the same reason, I’m unable to respond to individual submissions or queries.

 Who gets Credit?